esnible/middleware2017/exercise-7/README.md

 Browse to `http://<gateway>:<port>`

-Click the "JSON" button to do a query of the data Zipkin has captured.
+Click the "Find Traces" button to do a query of the data Zipkin has captured.

 ![Zipkin traces from Istio](zipkin.png)